keyfactor-pub/terraform-provider-ejbca/docs/resources/certificate.md

 an End Entity is created in EJBCA which is **not** deleted when the resource is destroyed.
 If this is behavior that is desired, please use the `ejbca_end_entity` resource to generate the end entity, and reference the end entity name in the `end_entity_name` attribute of the `ejbca_certificate` resource.

-The EJBCA Certificate Resource uses the following EJBCA API endpoints:

-* `POST /v1/certificate/pkcs10enroll` - Used to enroll a certificate with a PKCS#10 Certificate Signing Request
-* `POST /v1/certificate/search` - Used to search for a certificate by serial number
-* `GET /v1/ca/{subject_dn}/certificate/download` - Used to download the CA certificate chain if it was not provided in the response from `/v1/certificate/search`
-* `PUT /v1/certificate/{issuer_dn}/{certificate_serial_number}/revoke` - Used to revoke a certificate

 The EJBCA Certificate Resource allows users to determine how the End Entity Name is selected at runtime.
 Here are the options you can use for `end_entity_name`: